adfeel220/Saihu-TSN-Analysis-Tool-Integration/README.md

 - `latency`: Latency of each server.
 - `service_rate`: Service rate of each server.
 - `capacity`: The transmission capacity of each server.
-- `dir`: (Optional) The output file to store the generated network.
+- `save_dir`: (Optional) The output file to store the generated network.
 Default is `None`, which is not writing the network to file, but return a dictionary of all information instead (the dictionary as loaded from a `.json` file.)

 ### Random Network with Fixed Topology
 One can also generate a random network from a fixed topology.